 Besides all the fantastic locations indoors, Poznan gives tons of options if you want to enjoy the outside life.

 We’ve told you about Stary Browar and their excellent combination of park + shopping mall + art gallery + hotel + much more, right?

 If you want more, I can give you the two amazing castles that you can find right in the city center.
 Tthe Imperial Castle and the Royal Castle).
 Also, Poznan has a large selection of parks around, a great and incredibly cute old town to get lost in, a lot of history and a beach-like location right next to the Warta river, the relaxing and full of life: KontenerART.

 Check out the photos of this last place:

-Everything from pointing it out the direction and counting the blocks for me all the way to finding a piece of paper and a pen and drawing the way for me!
+Everything from pointing it in the direction and counting the blocks for me all the way to finding a piece of paper and a pen and drawing the way for me!
 Lovely, lovely people!

-So, if you’re thinking about traveling to Poland for the first time and you’re either a virgin in euro trips or a veteran on this matter, think no more: choose Poznan for the people, for the beer, for the prices, for the landscape, for the outdoors and indoors but specially, choose Poznan for the unique personality!
+So, if you’re thinking about traveling to Poland for the first time, and you’re either a virgin in euro trips or a veteran on this matter, think no more: choose Poznan for the people, for the beer, for the prices, for the landscape, for the outdoors and indoors but specially, choose Poznan for the unique personality!

 If you need more than just those few tips, please visit our Foursquare list with over 130 places you must go in Poznan!
 If you are still not 100% satisfied, come and talk to us on our Facebook Group.